cisco-sbg-ui/atomic-react/.github/PULL_REQUEST_TEMPLATE.md

 **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows semantic commit message guidelines
 - [ ] The changes are documented in component docs and changelog
+- [ ] Test have been added or modified, if appropriate
 - [ ] Has been verified locally